bryan-emerson/ascii-art/README.md

 ```

 ### Part II: ASCII Art Triangle
-**The requirement for PartII is to print two triangles, that match the following pattern below!**
+**The requirement for Part II is to print two triangles, that match the following pattern below!**
 ```
 🔼
 🔼🔼